isupreetk/weather-forecaster/README.md

 This responsive app offers a quick and accurate way to check global weather conditions, helping you stay prepared for unexpected changes.
 Imagine the convenience of making your mornings hassle-free by effortlessly checking the weather forecast, giving you the time to plan your outfit and activities with confidence.
 You'll never be caught off guard by unpredictable weather patterns again; this app provides reliable information, making you feel like you have your own personal meteorologist guiding your choices.

-This application utilizes data from two APIs: [https://api.weatherapi.com/v1](https://api.weatherapi.com/v1) for obtaining real-time weather forecasts and [https://api.unsplash.com](https://api.unsplash.com) for retrieving reference images related to the searched city.
+This application utilizes data from two APIs: [Weather API](https://www.weatherapi.com/) for obtaining real-time weather forecasts and [Unsplash](https://api.unsplash.com) for retrieving reference images related to the searched city.

 ### Home